harmony-one/h/progress/rikako-hatoya.md

+2025-01-23 Thu: Started working on Chapter 9 for Mathematics in Lean (current goal date is 01-27 for the whole tutorial).

+2025-01-22 Wed: Chapter 8 for Mathematics in Lean.
+Sync with team, scoping out and adjustment of deliverables on FLT by continuing reading through paper.

 2025-01-21 Tue: Continued through chapter 7 & 8 for Mathematics in Lean.
 Read paper on DeepSeek-R1.

 2025-01-20 Mon: MLK holiday.
 Worked on chapter 7 of Mathematics in Lean, also looked through more on Fermat's Last Theorem from Buzzard.